nanoix9/2019Papers/sa/knowledge-assist.md

 Obviously, this system must involve some machine learning or knowledge engineering algorithms, but this architectural design focuses on the system & engineering aspects instead of the machine learning aspect.
 Since the data structures and algorithms for knowledge extraction and representation might evolve over time, the system architecture will provide some feasibility and extensibility to fit this requirement.
 E.g. the system will not simply use graph or tree as knowledge representation, but support a range of representations and storages and even future changes.

 # Architectual Drivers

+## Stakeholders' Concerns

+### Stakeholders

+These models provide a set of quality characteristics relevant to a wide range of stakeholders, such as: software developers, system integrators, acquirers, owners, maintainers, contractors, quality assurance and control professionals, and users.[@isoiec25010]

+### Functional
+### Qualities

+## Business and technical constraints

+---

 ## Business goals and constraints